 The notes do not guarantee any return of principal.
-If the notes have not been automatically called and (i) the Final Value of either Index is less than its Initial Value and (ii) a Trigger Event has occurred, you will lose 1% of the principal amount of your notes for every 1% that the Final Value of the Lesser Performing Index is less than its Initial Value.
-Accordingly, under these circumstances, you will lose some or all of your principal amount at maturity.
+If the Final Value of either Index is less than its Initial Value by more than 32.50%, you will lose 1% of the principal amount of your notes for every 1% that the Final Value of the Lesser Performing Index is less than its Initial Value.
+Accordingly, under these circumstances, you will lose more than 32.50% of your principal amount at maturity and could lose all of your principal amount at maturity.